Full Metal Jacket Movie Facts

-12 of the most interesting Full Metal Jacket facts you didn't know about.
-Handpicked and verified, these little-known details can be obscure enough most people will miss.
+12 of the most interesting Full Metal Jacket easter eggs you didn't know about.
+Handpicked and verified, these little-known hidden details can be obscure enough most people will miss.
 These behind the scene easter eggs and hidden messages will give you another view of Full Metal Jacket movie message.

 Full Metal Jacket Plot